The most powerful, evocative stories aren’t always told through words

 Powerful stories have the ability to cross cultural and geographical boundaries.
 One Thousand and One Nights embodies this fact.
 The renowned compilation of Arabic folk tales is said to have inspired many Western writers, including Danish author Hans Christian Anderson.
 Similarly enthralled, Ng created a collection of bold and whimsical pieces in 2015 that captured the spirit of the book.
 Maiden Voyage, a double ring, sees a blue sapphire and ruby twin-masted sailboat, rocking back and forth (it really does move) along a chalcedony sea glittering with diamond waves.

-In 2019, Ng looked a little closer to home, time-wise, and found a muse in Hedy Lamarr, ’40s Hollywood icon.
-Although she was often called the most beautiful woman in the world, Lamarr was more than just a pretty face.
+In 2019, Ng looked a little closer to home, time-wise, and found a muse in an unnamed 1940s Hollywood icon.
+Although the lady was often called the most beautiful woman in the world, She was more than just a pretty face.
 She was a self-taught inventor, and came up with the idea of frequency-hopping signals, which formed the basis for early WiFi technology.
-Chopins Nocturne Music Box necklace pays tribute to Lamarr’s love for music.
+Chopins Nocturne Music Box necklace pays tribute to her love for music.
 The pendant, which is set with blue sapphires, chrome tourmalines, diamonds, a cushion-cut blue spinel and a Tahitian pearl, can be removed and worn as a brooch.